Danilo Cirino

-Danilo Cirino de Oliveira (born 11 November 1986) is a Brazilian football player.
+Danilo Cirino de Oliveira (born 11 November 1986) is a Brazilian former professional footballer who played as a forward.

 Club career

 Sion

 In November 2011, Danilo Cirino started a trial training period at VfB Stuttgart, but he signed to Sion in January 2012.

 Aktobe

 On 31 March 2015, Danilo Cirino signed for Aktobe in the Kazakhstan Premier League.

 Chiangrai United

 On 10 March 2016, it was announced that Danilo Cirino would be joining Chiangrai United for the 2016 season.